 So what is active balanced ground drive?
 More on that below, but in short, it provides some of the benefits of a balanced signal, over a standard 1/4″ unbalanced jack with no need to re-cable the headphone.
-The drawback is that the – output carries part of the signal, so an unbalanced analog input would shunt this signal to ground.
+The drawback is that the negative (-) output carries part of the signal, so an unbalanced analog input would shunt this signal to ground.
 This would make the Jazz attempt to drive a 0-ohm load, which can blow the fuse or damage the amp.
 Use the Jazz only to drive headphones — not other audio components!

 Volume: Advantage: Corda Jazz